amundsen-io/rfcs/rfcs/038-unify-shared-dependencies.md

 and many more...
 This change will put all the packages in just one place, making practically to keep dependencies similar accross verisons, simply because it will be possible to open a single PR that updates multiple packages.
 Practically speaking this will improve the status quo slightly.
 ```

+Most common pain-points so far:

+- mismatch between version of amundsen-common in frontend/metadata/search
+- mismatch between version of marshmallow in frontend/metadata/search

 ## Guide-level Explanation (aka Product Details)

 n/a